emora-chat/emora_stdm/docs/UpdateRulesTutorial.md

 The core of this code is the middle three lines, which define 3 update rules.
 These rules form a reactionary chatbot that responds to certain patterns.
+Note that the `.load_transitions` line is just creating a placeholder loop in the Dialogue Graph: in future updates to Emora-STDM this will not be necessary for Update Rule-driven chatbots.

 Each turn, the user input is matched against each rule's precondition natex, top to bottom.
 If the input matches, the rule "fires", applying the postcondition.